Incident history

 On the site detail page

 Each site's detail page shows any active incidents as an alert banner at the top of the page.
 This gives you immediate visibility of ongoing problems when you open a site.
+Click the banner to open the full incident detail page, where you can see the timeline and post updates for your team.

-In your incident history
+In your incidents list

 Resolved incidents stay in your history so you can always go back and check what happened.
 This is useful for: